aravin-86/TVRestApp/README.md

 You may add other properties you think are relevant.
 You many use XML or JSON content types.<br/>
 The following must be supported by the API:-<br/>
 • Adding new programmes<br/>
 • Updating/Deleting programmes<br/>
 • Retrieving programmes by id.<br/>
 • Retrieving programmes by category.<br/>
 • Retrieving programmes by availability.<br/>

-Assumptions: "Id" attribute of programme data is considered unique for each programme.
+Assumptions: "Id" attribute of programme data is considered unique for each programme.<br/>

+<b>Note:</b> Have currently used single HashMap for storing data.
+If retrieval operation needs to be optimized further, we can go for multiple HashMaps.